yisehakalelign/ETS-1415-15/README.md

 # example:-
 word = "hi {}" # a string is specified in a string called word print(word.format("there)) # hi there is expected to be printed

+## 22 str-stringslen is a string method that tell us about the length of a characters
+# example:-

+## 23 str-encode is a string method that encodes a string in to bytes using a specified encoding
+# example:-
+skill "communication" # a string is specified in to variable called skill print(skill.encode()) # this will print the given string by encoding it

+## 24 str-lower is a string method that converts all characters in to lower cases
+# example:-
+color = "GREEN" # a string is specified in a variable called color print(color.lower()) # this will print "green"

+## 25 str-upper is a string method that converts all characters in to upper cases
+# example:-
+character = "over thinker" # a string is specified in a variable called character print(character.upper()) # this will print "OVER THINKER"